Aryalexa/42-b2bRoot/Good_to_know.md

 ```
 If the output is `systemd,` you should use `sudo systemctl status ssh`; otherwise, you might use `sudo service ssh status.`

+### 🟨 The ISO model
+The ISO model is a conceptual framwork that stardardizes the functions of a system into 7 abstraction layers.
+These layers  help facilitate communication between different systems by breaking down the communication process into manageable and modular components.Each layer has a specific set of functions and interacts with adjacent layers.
+The OSI model is not a practical implementation but a theoretical framework for understanding network protocols and communication.

+These are the layers, from lowest (physical) to highest (application):
+1. Physical Layer (L1)
+2. Data Link Layer (L2)
+3. Network Layer (L3)
+4. Transport Layer (L4)
+5. Session Layer (L5)
+6. Presentation Layer (L6)
+7. Applicacion Layer (L7)

+**SSH communication example**

+SSH operates primarily at the application layer (Layer 7) but interacts with lower layers for encryption, transport, and network functionality.
+- An SSH session involves interaction primarily with the application, presentation, and session layers for secure communication.
+(L7-5)
+- The transport layer ensures reliable communication, while the network layer handles routing between different IP addresses.
+(L4-3)
+- The lower layers (data link and physical) are managed by the underlying network infrastructure and are less directly influenced by the SSH protocol.
+(L2-1)

+A little more in detail
+- When a user initiates an SSH connection, they typically use an SSH client application (e.g., OpenSSH on the command line).
+The client initiates a request to establish a secure connection to an SSH server.
+SSH operates as an application layer (L7) protocol.
+- SSH includes its own presentation layer (L6) for encoding and decoding data.
+It manages the encryption, compression, and integrity checking of the data being exchanged between the client and server.
+This layer ensures that the data is presented in a secure and readable format.
+- The session layer (L5) manages the establishment, maintenance, and termination of the SSH session.
+It handles the negotiation of encryption algorithms, authentication methods, and other parameters that define the characteristics of the session.
+- The transport layer (L4) is crucial for SSH.
+It is responsible for secure and reliable end-to-end communication.
+SSH can operate over both TCP (Transmission Control Protocol) and, to a lesser extent, UDP (User Datagram Protocol).
+Most SSH implementations use TCP as the underlying transport protocol.
+- The network layer (L3) is where IP addressing and routing come into play.
+In the context of SSH, it involves the routing of data packets between the client and server across different networks.
+SSH relies on the Internet Protocol (IP) for addressing and routing.
+- The data link layer (L2) handles framing and addressing within the local network segment (or LAN).
+In the case of SSH over the internet, this layer is less directly involved, as the data link layer functionalities are typically handled by routers and switches.
+- The physical layer (L1) deals with the actual transmission of bits over the physical medium, such as cables or wireless signals.
+SSH is agnostic to the physical layer, as it relies on the underlying network infrastructure for physical connectivity.

+And a firewall in this communication?

+A firewall operates primarily at the network layer and above in the OSI model (L3-7).
+- L3: They can examine the IP addresses and route information of packets, to filter and control which devices are allowed to communicate which each other.
+- L4: They can inspect traffic and make decisions based on protocols and port numbers.
+- L7: They can include application-layer filtering capabilities.
+They can analyze and control traffic based on specific applications or protocols, providing a more granular level of control.

+In the context of an SSH session... a firewall inspects traffic at multiple layers:
+- L3: Filtering based on IP addresses.
+- L4: Filtering based on port numbers.
+- L7: Deep packet inspection, looking into the content of the packets to identify specific applications or protocols.
+This allows for more sophisticated filtering based on the actual content of the communication.